jarcane/crusture/README.md

 Rust is cool though, and fast.
 It's my favorite new language ever.
 It has rad docs, and rad helpful people who work on it.
 You might say I'm a fan.
 So I thought "Why not just write the backend server in Rust, and save the overhead of one of those JVMs?"

-It means no easy reloading on the backend, but with the .cljc bug I have to restart the back-end server a lot anyway.
-Iron is not as friendly a framework as Compojure either, but it's not so much worse either.
+It means no easy reloading on the backend, and Iron is maybe not as friendly a framework as Compojure either, but it's not so much worse either.
 Also, my Rust server consumes only a few megabytes of RAM, instead of 400-600 for another JVM to run on the back end.

 So that's a perk.